ptlis/shell-command/README.md

         ], $myVar === 5)
 ```

-**Note:** Arguments are added to the command in the order they're added to the builder.
+**Note:** Escaped and raw arguments are added to the command in the order they're added to the builder.
 This accommodates commands that are sensitive to the order of arguments.

 #### Add Raw Arguments